Sagelt/posts/2021-07-12-the-one-ring.md

 And in that it makes choices that, if you are interested in anything but obsessively visiting places and people from Tolkien's imagination, are substantially less interesting.

 Take, for example, the journey rules.
 As presented (and as I first played them) they were dry and laborious.
 The players chart their path, then the GM determines the number of rolls they will have to make to travel that based on the terrain, and the amount of corruption they will face based on the shadow around them.
-Then the players make their rolls and if they pass... they journey just happens.
+Then the players make their rolls and if they pass... the journey just happens.

 This in itself isn't bad.
 It's fine for some parts of a game to pass without complication.
 The problem is in the amount of effort to determine if a complication occurs.
 There can easily be a double digit number of dice rolls per player and double digit minutes checking off boxes and relaying results for nothing to happen.